Lelecui-SIGS/All-optimized-computational-models-as-well-as-initial-and-final-configurations-for-MD-simulations/README.md

 This repository contains supplementary data supporting the findings of the paper:

-Kapil, Venkat, et al. “Species Mass Transfer Governs the Selectivity of Gas Diffusion Electrodes toward H2O2 Electrosynthesis.”
+Cui, Chen, et al. “Species Mass Transfer Governs the Selectivity of Gas Diffusion Electrodes toward H2O2 Electrosynthesis.”

 ## License
 The content of this repository is licensed under the CC-BY-SA-4.0 license.
 See the file